 - 1. Regular full-time employees are eligible for sick leave accumulated at a rate of 4.33 hours per pay period.
-(15 days per year) - 2.
+(15 days per year). - 2.
 Sick leave must be approved in half day or full day increments. - 3.
 Sick leave may accumulate to an unlimited number of days. - 4.
 Regular part-time employees accumulate sick leave in the same proportion as their hours actually worked bears to the regular full-time schedule. - 5.
 Any of the two (2) personal business days which are unused each year shall be added to the employee's accumulated sick leave. - 6.
-Sick leave will not accumulate while an employee is on a leave of absence, short-term disability, long-term disability, or any period of time off work without pay.
+Sick leave will not accumulate while an employee is on an unpaid leave of absence, short-term disability or long-term disability.